lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-216"></a>

-Nearer the other extreme are reduplicated reflexes of POc &ast;draRaq ‘blood’ (e.g. Mussau rae-rae-ana ‘red’ and Manam dara-dara ‘red’ above).
+Nearer the other extreme are reduplicated reflexes of POc _&ast;draRaq_ ‘blood’ (e.g. Mussau _rae-rae-ana_ ‘red’ and Manam _dara-dara_ ‘red’ above).
 Here, reflexes have a much spottier distribution, closely related languages often have different forms for ‘red’, and other terms for ‘blood’ are also reduplicated to form terms for ‘red’.
-These facts suggest that the reduplicated forms reflect independent parallel development and that there is not sufficient evidence for a POc reconstruction &ast;&ast;draRa-draRaq ‘red’.
+These facts suggest that the reduplicated forms reflect independent parallel development and that there is not sufficient evidence for a POc reconstruction _&ast;&ast;draRa-draRaq_ ‘red’.

-In this connection, it is worth noting that a number of reflexes of POc &ast;meRaq ‘red’ and &ast;karawa ‘green, blue’, reconstructed above, also display reduplication.
-Since there were originally morphologically complex forms (&ast;ma-iRaq and &ast;ka-rawa), and &ast;meRaq, at least, was originally an adjectival verb, these reduplications can be attributed to analogy.
+In this connection, it is worth noting that a number of reflexes of POc _&ast;meRaq_ ‘red’ and _&ast;karawa_ ‘green, blue’, reconstructed above, also display reduplication.
+Since there were originally morphologically complex forms (_&ast;ma-iRaq_ and _&ast;ka-rawa_), and _&ast;meRaq_, at least, was originally an adjectival verb, these reduplications can be attributed to analogy.
 That is, reduplication has moved in a number of languages from being a process which derives colour terms from nouns to being simply a marker of a colour term.
 This suggests that we should be very cautious about reconstructing POc reduplicated colour terms.

 Despite the need for caution, the fact that Blust finds reduplicated colour terms scattered across Oceania suggests quite strongly that this derivational process was already present in POc.
 It is true, as Blust notes, that the unreduplicated root often does not occur in the data.
 This may be because it has been lost or simply because its meaning is such that it has not been recorded in available sources (‘black’ is far more likely to be recorded, for example, than the term ‘mangrove morass’ from which it is derived in a number of languages).

-What is much less clear is the relationship of this POc reduplication to derivations with &ast;-ka.
-Forms with a reduplicated root, ROOT + &ast;-ka, or both, tend to cooccur in cognate sets.
-Note Longgu mela-mela(ʔa) and ’Are’Are me-mera(ʔa) ‘red’ and Raga aŋo-ɣa ‘yellow’ above.
-Reflexes of &ast;-ka also crop up in Blust’s collection of reduplicated colour terms in Mussau and Vitu and in To’aba’ita (SES).
-Since these three languages belong to different primary subgroups of Oceanic (St Matthias, Western Oceanic and Eastern Oceanic respectively), it is possible that reduplicated colour terms with &ast;-ka also occurred in POc.
-If so, however, we still have to account for reduplicated forms without &ast;-ka (like those listed under &ast;[yaŋo]yaŋo ‘yellow’ above) and for unreduplicated forms with &ast;-ka.
-The simplest solution is to reconstruct two POc processes: (i) ROOT + &ast;-ka forming adjectival nouns and (ii) CVCV- reduplication forming colour terms and perhaps some other property terms.20 Whether the words formed by process (ii) were verbs or nouns is uncertain.
+What is much less clear is the relationship of this POc reduplication to derivations with _&ast;-ka_.
+Forms with a reduplicated root, ROOT + _&ast;-ka_, or both, tend to cooccur in cognate sets.
+Note Longgu _mela-mela(ʔa)_ and ’Are’Are _me-mera(ʔa)_ ‘red’ and Raga _aŋo-ɣa_ ‘yellow’ above.
+Reflexes of _&ast;-ka_ also crop up in Blust’s collection of reduplicated colour terms in Mussau and Vitu and in To’aba’ita (SES).
+Since these three languages belong to different primary subgroups of Oceanic (St Matthias, Western Oceanic and Eastern Oceanic respectively), it is possible that reduplicated colour terms with _&ast;-ka_ also occurred in POc.
+If so, however, we still have to account for reduplicated forms without _&ast;-ka_ (like those listed under _&ast;[yaŋo]yaŋo_ ‘yellow’ above) and for unreduplicated forms with _&ast;-ka_.
+The simplest solution is to reconstruct two POc processes: (i) ROOT + _&ast;-ka_ forming adjectival nouns and (ii) CVCV- reduplication forming colour terms and perhaps some other property terms.[^20] Whether the words formed by process (ii) were verbs or nouns is uncertain.
 In some languages, and particularly for colour terms, the two processes combined, forming adjectival nouns.

 <a id="p-217"></a>

-In the light of this discussion, I reconstruct two pairs of POc colour terms, &ast;keja-ka, &ast;[keja]keja ‘green’ and &ast;biRiŋ-(k)a, &ast;[biRi]biRiŋ ‘dark hue, dirty’, but I cannot be sure that both members of each pair actually occurred in POc.
-The Tamambo reflex of the root &ast;keja refers to a kind of blue-green fish, and this may have been its POc meaning.
-POc &ast;biRiŋ perhaps meant ‘dirt’.
+In the light of this discussion, I reconstruct two pairs of POc colour terms, _&ast;keja-ka_, _&ast;[keja]keja_ ‘green’ and _&ast;biRiŋ-(k)a_, _&ast;[biRi]biRiŋ_ ‘dark hue, dirty’, but I cannot be sure that both members of each pair actually occurred in POc.
+The Tamambo reflex of the root _&ast;keja_ refers to a kind of blue-green fish, and this may have been its POc meaning.
+POc _&ast;biRiŋ_ perhaps meant ‘dirt’.

 <table>
 <tr>